Mount Horeb Area Historical Society's DRIFTLESS HISTORIUM

 Tinkham logged more than two million miles of track without having a serious accident over the course of his career.
 In 1898, when Tinkham was 36, he made a record setting run from Jefferson Junction to Elroy (105 miles) in two hours and seven minutes, averaging over a mile per minute in some portions of the run.
 He was a continuous member of the Brotherhood of Locomotive Engineers for over 60 years.

-The railroad and telegraph exhibit will depict the importance of the railroad in the growth and development of Mount Horeb and the surrounding area.
-Local artifacts from the Society collection will combine with modern technology to make the vignette come alive for visitors.
-For instance, visitors will be use a keyboard to type in their own message and then hear it tapped out in Morse code via a telegraph key—just as it would have sounded coming from the telegraph during Mr. Tinkham’s storied railroad career!
+The railroad and telegraph exhibit depicts the importance of the railroad in the growth and development of Mount Horeb and the surrounding area.
+Local artifacts from the Society collection \combine with modern technology to make the vignette come alive for visitors.
+For instance, visitors can use a keyboard to type in their own message and then hear it tapped out in Morse code via a telegraph key—just as it would have sounded coming from the telegraph during Mr. Tinkham’s storied railroad career!

 HOME